Should I Pay Cash Or Finance My Car?

 Improve Your Credit Score

-Financing a car also gives you a chance to build up your credit in the long term.
+Financing a car also gives you a chance to build up your credit history in the long term.

 When you finance your car, you will be able to access a safe and reliable vehicle a lot sooner than you would if you paid cash.